ros4hri/hri_person_manager/doc/ALGORITHM.md

 *person features graph*.

-**DEFINITION 4**: A *permissible path* between two nodes is a path that does not contain more than one node of each type.
-The likelihood of that path is the product of the likelihoods of each connection along that path.
+**DEFINITION 4**: A *permissible path* between two nodes is a path that does not contain more than one node of each type (including the start and end nodes).
+The likelihood of that path is computed as described in Alg. *likelihood of a path*.

-**DEFINITION 5**: Nodes can be *associated* to each other, as long as:
+**DEFINITION 5**: A node can be *associated* to  another one, as long as:
-- they are not associated to a node of the same type
+- it is not already associated to a node of the same type
-- they are associated to at most *one* node of each type
 - there exists a permissible path between the two nodes
-- the likelihood of the path is above the configured *likelihood threshold*
+- the likelihood of the resulting path is superior to the configured *likelihood threshold*

 **DEFINITION 6**: the *person associations total likelihood* of a person is the sum of the likehoods of the paths connecting the person to each of its features.